 10 photos to inspire you to visit Malaga

-I arrive in Malaga at 11:30 pm, get comfortable in a taxi, and the first thing I do is set my backpack aside and get rid of my winter jacket.
+I arrive in Malaga at 11:30 pm, get comfortable in a taxi.
+The first thing I do is set my backpack aside and get rid of my winter jacket.
 Within a few minutes, I peel my jumper off and roll the window down to get some fresh air.
 The first thought that crosses my mind as I feel the warmth of the gorgeous Mediterranean city is, “how the hell did I end up moving to the coldest, wettest place on the planet”, read Hamburg.
-It’s still 3 °C in Hamburg.
+It is still 3 °C in Hamburg.

 Warmest winters and 300 sunny days is what makes Malaga a sought after destination.
 I can feel it in March, even as the clock strikes midnight.